Journal ArticlePhilosophical transactions. Series A, Mathematical, physical, and engineering sciences · September 2025

 Full textCite

-Journal ArticleGreenhouse Gases: Science and Technology · June 1, 2019
+Journal ArticleGreenhouse Gases Science and Technology · June 1, 2019

 Geological carbon storage (GCS) refers to the technology of capturing man-made carbon dioxide (CO2) emissions, typically from stationary power sources, and storing such emissions in deep underground reservoirs.
-GCS is an approach being explored globally as ...
+GCS is an approach being explored ...

 Full textCite

-Journal ArticleSpe Drilling and Completion · March 1, 2019
+Journal ArticleSPE Drilling and Completion · March 1, 2019

 Computed-tomography (CT) scanning has become a mainstay among scientists (Wildenschild and Sheppard 2013) because it enables nondestructive observation of material processes and formation in real time.
 Foamed cement is a high-strength, low-density material ...